 Set Current Location

-Arlington National Cemetery is the final resting place of many who gave their lives in service to the country.
-Two US presidents - John F. Kennedy and William Howard Taft - are buried here.
+The Arlington National Cemetery is the final resting place of the soldiers who gave their lives in service to the country.
+Two of America's former presidents, John F. Kennedy and William Howard Taft are buried here.
 The crew of the Challenger space shuttle, civil rights leader Medgar Evers and film star Audie Murphy are among the many honored here.
 The Tomb of the Unknown Soldiers, containing remains of unidentified soldiers from World Wars I, II, and the Korean War, are protected by the 3rd U.S. Infantry Regiment or the Old Guard 24 hours a day.
 The changing of the guard ceremony is a moving tribute to them.
-Arlington House, the home of Robert E. Lee until the outbreak of the Civil War, is located on the cemetery grounds.
-Visitors may walk through the cemetery or board a tour tram.

-Part of the original design for the federal city, this massive open space park stretches from the US Capitol to the Lincoln Memorial and around the Tidal Basin to the Jefferson Memorial.
-It was originally intended to be a grand avenue, and over time the Mall as we know it today cropped up.
-It has been the location of many historic, world-changing events throughout history including the 1963 March on Washington, the Million Man March and several presidential inaugurations.
-Today, the National Mall can serve as a place to remember American heroes, to celebrate freedom and to be a forum to exercise freedom in the form of protests and rallies.
-It is also where you will find the museums of the Smithsonian, the Vietnam Memorial, the Reflecting Pool and the iconic Washington Monument are a few of the most well-known of the National Mall's many iconic sites.
+Part of the original design for the federal city, this massive park stretches from the US Capitol to the Lincoln Memorial and around the Tidal Basin to the Jefferson Memorial.
+It has played host to many momentous, world-changing events throughout history including the 1963 March on Washington, the Million Man March and several presidential inaugurations.
+Today, the National Mall serves as a place for reflection, a memorial to American heroes, a symbol of freedom and a forum for the exercise of democracy.
+The Smithsonian museums, the Vietnam Memorial, the Reflecting Pool and the iconic Washington Monument are a few of the most well-known of the National Mall's many iconic sites.
 Certainly, any visit to Washington DC should start with a tour of the United States National Mall, aptly named "America's front yard."

 One of Washington's newest memorials, the Korean War Veterans Memorial pays tribute to the many who fought in the Korean War.
 Located near the Lincoln Memorial, this monument features statues of 19 soldiers carefully making their way through unknown terrain.
 Photographic images on a 164-foot granite wall pays tribute to the thousands of others who contributed to the war; nurses, mechanics, crew chiefs and support personnel.
 Inscribed on the wall are the words: "Freedom Is Not Free."